pingcap/docs/tidb-in-kubernetes/maintain/backup-and-restore/backup-s3.md

     kubectl apply -f backup-rbac.yaml -n test1
     ```

-2. Create the `s3-secret` secret which stores the credential used to access the S3-compatible storage.
+2. Create the `s3-secret` secret which stores the credential used to access the S3-compatible storage:

     {{< copyable "shell-regular" >}}